00022067/BookReviewCourseWork/README.md

     npm run start or npm run start:watch for watching environment

-5. Go to http://localhost:5001 to access the application on browser.

 ## Application Dependencies:
 The application relies on the following dependencies: